Where Passion Meets Purpose

 Our Clients

-The DBF team welcomes the opportunity to work alongside families, friends, and professionals to deliver the highest level of service to the aging, disabled, and vulnerable communities.
+The DBF team welcomes the opportunity to work alongside families, friends, and professionals to deliver the highest level of service to the disabled and vulnerable communities.

 The process of establishing a trust and working with a trust administrator can be overwhelming and confusing.
 Our team is committed to providing all beneficiaries, and their families, with the information and direction needed to feel at ease and well informed.
 With decades of collective experience working as trust administrators, our representatives serve as knowledgeable, well-qualified resources for those beneficiaries seeking guidance and support.

-The circumstances in each beneficiary’s life are unique.
-It is our goal to develop a customized plan with each beneficiary to support their individual objectives.
-DBF is dedicated to executing each individualized plan with integrity, compassion, and personalized service.
+The circumstances in each beneficiary's life are unique.
+It is our goal to develop a customized plan with each beneficiary to support their individual needs and ambitions.
+The is no “one size fits all” approach to effective trust administration, and the team at DBF is dedicated to executing each individualized plan with integrity, compassion, and personalized service.

 Ensuring compliance with your client’s public benefit programs is a key step in the litigation process.
 Any claimant receiving SSI or Medicaid benefits should consider the appropriate trust options to preserve and maintain their public benefit eligibility.
 At DBF, we encourage our partner attorneys to get our team involved with these cases as early as possible.
 We believe setting expectations and educating your clients on the advantages of using a Special Needs Trust is a vital step to streamlining the post-resolution stage of your case.